jasonpaulraj/whatsapp-chat-analyzer/README.md

 2. Navigate to the application in your browser.
 3. Click 'Choose File', select your exported chat file, and click 'Upload'.
 4. View the analysis results and generated plots.

-## API Endpoint

--   `GET /api/analyze`: Analyzes all `.txt` files currently in the `app/uploads` directory and returns the results as JSON.
-This is mainly for demonstration or batch processing if files are manually placed there.

-    *Note: For a production environment, the `uploads` directory handling would need to be more robust (e.g., unique user sessions, cleanup of old files).*

-## To-Do / Potential Improvements

--   [ ] More sophisticated NLP analysis (e.g., topic modeling, named entity recognition).
--   [ ] Interactive charts (e.g., using Plotly Dash or Bokeh).
--   [ ] User authentication and storage of past analyses.
--   [ ] Support for more chat platforms.
--   [ ] Improved error handling and user feedback.
--   [ ] Unit and integration tests.
--   [ ] CI/CD pipeline for automated testing and deployment.